DasHomi/preventer/README.md

   - _Prevents you from breaking pumpkin/melon stems_
 - Prevent sugar cane breaking
   - _Prevents you from breaking the lowest block of sugar cane/bamboo/cactus_
+- Prevent farmland jumping
+  - _Prevents you from jumping when on farmland.
+Note: Due to limitations this does not work when jumping from a non-farmland block to a farmland block_
 </details>

 <details>
 <summary><b> Breaking </b></summary>